Does your newborn fuss and cry at night when you put them down? Are you desperate for an hour to yourself, baby-free, to sleep soundly?

 There are many different reasons why newborns like being held and rocked to sleep.

-Fortunately, understanding why a newborn won’t lay down on their own can be fairly easy to decode when you know what to look for.
+Fortunately, understanding why a newborn won’t lay down on their own can be relatively easy to figure out, when you know what to look for.

 A few different reasons that a newborn may be unable to sleep alone could be: